railmeat/mac-setup/README.md

 > 1. Don't use iCloud Keychain.
 > 1. Accept "Find My," you don't have a choice
 > 1. Choose the express settings.
-> 1. Share crash and usage data with developers, but I am nice that way.
+> 1. Share crash and usage data with developers, I am nice that way.
 > 1. "Set Up Later" for Screen Time.
 Where do I disable this?
 > 1. Disable ask Siri.
 > 1. Turn on FileVault and allow my iCloud account to unlock my disk.